sjstretton/screwed/02-ProgressAndProblems.md

 To acheive this improvement, we need to simplify the existing income and means-tested benefit system.
 Rather than the current system of means testing benefits, there would be a single system of basic income and taxation.
 A 'simplifying' basic income payable to everyone in society would be combined with a simplification of the system of income taxation, so that a standard rate of 40% is applied to all income up to the point when someone reaches the top 1% of incomes.
 Furthermore, there would be citizen wealth funds, and assets would be granted to individuals based on how much tax they paid.
 There would be a 'target minimum level' of wealth and individual's tax would build up this minimum level of wealth.
 We have a SIMPLIFIED INCOME TAX, BASIC INCOME and WEALTH FUND.

-**Case Stufy on Welfare and Work -- Beveridge and the UK in the late 1940s**

-As we discuss in chapter 3, the Beveridge report shows a possible way forward for welfare.
-Before the second world war, the five social evils of Want, Squalor, Idleness, Disease and Ignorance ravaged the poor in Britain.
-The second world war destroyed many buildings, homes and businesses alike, and increased the government and external debt.
-But yet, the post war government managed to create a comprehensive welfare state where none existed before: a health service.

 **Case Study: Income and Corporation Tax: USA in the period 1945--1980**

 The United States in the post war showed the advantage of redistributive income taxation, including high tax rates on companies.
 The top rate of income tax was often over 70% in that period, and taxes on companies were also higher than at present.
 Because everyone's incomes were not widely different, this meant that normal people could not only afford consumer goods but also everyone had a chance to buy the limited positional goods such as land.
 Since the top rate of tax was high, and since income tax is the largest and most important tax, this meant that the average tax rate paid by people on average earnings was lower.
 We discuss this is parts 6 and 7.